wistia/nsq-ruby/README.md

   but to make the implementation of `nsq-ruby` as simple as possible, the minimum `max_in_flight` _per_ connection is 1.
 So if you set `max_in_flight` to 1 and are connected to 3 nsqds, you may have up to 3 messages in flight at a time.
+- `max_attempts` is optional and if not set messages will be attempted until they are explicitly finshed.

 ### `#pop`